fujitsu4/llm_bias_with_dt/readme temp.md

 ## 📝 Notes

-- All sample files follow the naming pattern `*_SAMPLE.csv` to clearly distinguish them from full data files.
+- All sample files follow the naming pattern `*_sample.csv` to clearly distinguish them from full data files.
 - The repository is intentionally structured to remain **fast to clone**, **easy to inspect**, and **fully reproducible** once external datasets are provided.
+-The `data/cleaned` and `logs/` folders are kept in full and were not cleaned or reduced.
+They contain the processed datasets and the complete processing logs required to ensure full reproducibility and transparency of the experiments.

 ---